MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/managed-instance-management-pack-service-principal.md

 ---
 ms.assetid: f27d87a8-d387-4648-a0b9-848a74429538
-title: Create a service principal in Management Pack for Azure SQL Managed Instance
+title: Create a Service Principal in Management Pack for Azure SQL Managed Instance
 description: This article explains how to create a service principal in Azure Cloud for using them in the Management Pack for Azure SQL Managed Instance
 author: epomortseva
 ms.author: v-fkornilov